j-lorenc/ffxiv-maps/README.md

 This README outlines the details of collaborating on this application.

 This is a map application for the SQUARE ENIX MMORPG, Final Fanatsy XIV.
-The purpose of this application is to provide an interface to view important inforamtion on various maps in the game.
+The purpose of this application is to provide an interface to view important information on various maps in the game.

 ## Prerequisites